isomerpages/pa-chingay/_whats-on/Community Engagement/We Got Talent! 2023 Voting.md

 ---
 # **We've Got Talent!
 2023 - Voting**
 Click on <span style="color:rgb(45, 111, 250);text-decoration: underline; font-weight: bold;">VOTE</span> to cast your vote for your favourite talent. <br>
-You will be directed to FORMSG to complete your information in order for your vote to be valid.<br><br>
+You will be directed to FormSG to complete your information in order for your vote to be valid.<br><br>

 <span style="font-weight:bold;">Top 5</span> videos with the highest vote and <span style="font-weight:bold;">10 lucky voters</span> will win attractive prizes<br>
 <span style="font-size:.8rem;">Terms and Conditions applies*</span>